Ad Code

 • Movement: This refers to the changing direction of the light, but it can also include intensity and colour.

-• Colour: Any colour can be created through the use of lighting gels or by mixing shades.
-It has a significant hand in setting the mood.
+• Colour: Any colour can be created using lighting gels or by mixing shades.
+It is a significant factor in setting the mood.

 The next time you attend a concert, conscientiously think about the lights.
-Though visibility is the primary function of concert lighting, spotlights or hazers can form a selective focus by forcing you to look where the light is pointing.
+Though visibility is the primary function of concert lighting, spotlights or hazers can form a selective focus by forcing you to look where the light points.
 Similarly, strategically placed lights throughout the concert arena can create different effects.
-All in all, they aim at developing a mood that matches the atmosphere of the concert.
+All in all, they aim to develop a mood that matches the atmosphere of the concert.
 And these lights can guarantee that you have a mind-blowing experience.